driftluo/cita-cli/README.md

 > `openssl` is statically compiled in [release](https://github.com/cryptape/cita-cli/releases),
 > and https requests is supported by default.

-If you want to support Secp256k1/Sm2/Ed25519 three algorithms at the same time, as follows and make sure clang version > 3.9
+If you want to support all the three Secp256k1/Sm2/Ed25519 algorithms, make sure you have clang version > 3.9 then build as follows:

 ```bash
 $ sudo apt install clang